Board & Staff

 Board of Directors

 The Board of Directors formed in 2010 to provide additional organizational leadership for the Coalition as it sustains and grows its unique role in the community.
 The Board replaced the long-standing Steering Committee structure.
-Board members are elected to three year terms, and new members are elected in the fall.
+Board members are elected to three year terms, and new members are elected in the spring.

 Current Board Members:

-Community Projects Manager
+Community Policy Manager